proxradii/vectors/README.md

 # vectors
-Small exercises using vectors in C++
+Brief exercises using vectors in C++.
+Short comments to explain each section.